SKolodynski/LifeWithEC/README.md

 ```

 You can connect to the life.admin component with KDBstudio or a similar application to have a look at the result of the simulation.
+Alternatively you can use the a web browser and the (elm application)[https://github.com/SKolodynski/LifeWithEC/tree/master/elm].

 All processes can be stopped with

 ```bash
   $ yak stop \*
 ```